3N4N/luzarsblog/_posts/2020-04-04-in-praise-of-horror.md

 and haunts her, now completely invisible.

 Any victim of abuse goes through a period of trauma.
-Some of them can't overcome it properly at all.
-During this period, she--I'll use feminine pronoun for the character of victim here, because of the characterization in the movie, and also because I did the inverse in the previous section--has to look behind her shoulder all the time to convince herself that her abuser is not back to hurt her anymore.
+Some of them can't overcome it completely at all.
+During this period, she\-\-I'll use feminine pronoun for the character of victim here, because of the characterization in the movie, and also because I did the inverse in the previous section\-\-has to look behind her shoulder all the time to convince herself that her abuser is not back to hurt her anymore.
 Abuse not only hurts physically, it breaks the mental strength and self confidence of the victim.